 State law requires all employers to provide workers’ compensation insurance in case of a workplace injury.
 Here are a few things that you can do to help maximize your chances for a quick claims process:

-An accident report will be the basis of your workers’ compensation claim decision.
+An accident report will be the basis of your workers’ comp claim decision.
 This can be problematic if you don’t know you’re injured right away.
 Sometimes, symptoms of an injury occur hours, even days, after an incident.
 Request to file a report, even if you don’t feel injured.
 Do it as soon as possible: You have a very short window for workers’ compensation claims, sometimes as few as 30 days.

 The first thing you should do after an accident is go visit a doctor.
 If your injuries are serious, head to an emergency room.
-If not, ask your employer if you need to see a company workers’ compensation doctor.
+If not, ask your employer if you need to see a company workers’ comp doctor.
 If your employer requests you see a certain doctor but you’re unhappy with the visit, get a second opinion.
 Insurance may not cover it, but paying for a second visit out-of-pocket may be worth it in the long run if you get more workers’ compensation benefits.

 Note: Doctor’s visits are key.
 They will be the most important piece of evidence in your workers’ compensation claim.
 Insurance companies will use this information to accept or deny your benefits.